Skip to content

 Info

-The helm charts for these applications are stores in NKP's Chart Museum The container images are stored in internal Harbor registry.
+The helm charts and the container images for these applications are stored in internal Harbor registry.
 These images got uploaded to Harbor at the time of install NKE in this section.

 1. In the NKP GUI, Go to Clusters